qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 People tend to make decisions based on how information is presented (framed) rather than objective facts.

 There are many ways to frame one fact.
+For example, one from positive aspect, one from negative aspect:

-- "90% of people survive this surgery" feels different to "10% of people die from this surgery".
+- "90% of people survive this surgery" / "10% of people die from this surgery".
-- "15% of smokers get lung cancer" feels different to "80% of people with lung cancer smoke"
+- "This ground beef is 80% lean" / "This ground beef is 20% fat".
+- "Save $20 by buying now!" / "You'll lose the $20 discount if you wait".
+- "99.9% effective against germs" / "Fails to kill 0.1% of germs".

 The content creator could emphasize one aspect and downplay another aspect, and use different wording or art style to convey different opinions.
 The people reading the information could be easily influenced by the framing subconsciously.